Tau-functions \`a la Dub\'edat and probabilities of cylindrical events for double-dimers and CLE(4): Toy example and the strategy of the proof

 -- Flat $\sl$ connections on~$\Omega\setminus\{\lambda_1,\dots,\lambda_n\}$ can be parameterized by putting transition matrices~$A_e\in\sl$ onto the edges of~$\G$ and factorizing over the natural action (change of the bases of the rank-two vector bundle) of~$\sl$ matrices assigned to the faces of~$\G$.
 This parametrization provides a natural isomorphism

 -- As already mentioned, the functions~$f_{(n_1,n_2,n_3)}\in\F(X)^{\sl}$ (for simplicity, we focus on the case~$n=2$ though the same arguments work well in the general case) do not have a Fourier basis structure.
-Nevertheless, there exists another collection of functions~$g_{(n_1,n_2,n_3)}\in\F(X)^{\sl}$ indexed by the same set of triples satisfying the lamination condition~\eqref{eq:lam-intro} which is an orthogonal basis in the space~$L^2(\su^\Ed)^{\su^\Fa}$, we call these functions the \emph{Peter--Weyl basis}.
-In fact, they can be constructed by the following symmetrization procedure.
+Nevertheless, \bl{applying the Peter-Weyl theorem to the right-hand side of~\eqref{eq:F(X)_cong_F(slEd)} one can obtain} another collection of functions~$g_{(n_1,n_2,n_3)}\in\F(X)^{\sl}$ indexed by the \emph{same set} of triples satisfying the lamination condition~\eqref{eq:lam-intro} which is an orthogonal basis in the space~$L^2(\su^\Ed)^{\su^\Fa}$; we call these functions the \emph{Peter--Weyl basis}.
+In fact, the functions~$g_{(n_1,n_2,n_3)}$ can be constructed by the following symmetrization procedure.
 Let~$\mathcal{C}(n_1,n_2,n_3)$ be the set of all possible collections of (not necessarily simple or disjoint) loops obtained by concatenating two collections of arcs with~$(n_1,n_2,n_3)$ endpoints drawn inside each of the two faces of~$\G$ so that no arc connects two points on the same edge, see Fig.~\ref{fig:n=2}.
 Then

 where~$f_\C(\rho):=\prod_{\gamma\in\C} \Tr(\rho(\gamma))$.

 -- The Fock--Goncharov theorem claims that the bases~$f_\Gamma$ and~$g_\Gamma$ are related by a lower-triangular transform:

 where the partial order on the set of laminations is given by the partial order on the set of multi-indices~$\mathbf n\in\mathbb Z_{\ge 0}^\Ed$.